 - Download the VPN app on your device

 - Select a VPN server in the country that does not block the Tor browser

 - Open the Tor browser and surf the dark web safely and anonymously

 We recommend NordVPN.
 This is a trustworthy and fast VPN provider with high privacy standards.

 Although it isn’t very hard to access the dark web, it’s important that you think of your online safety.
-The dark web is unregulated and cyber criminals could be lurking anywhere.
+The dark web is unregulated and cybercriminals could be lurking anywhere.
 That’s why you should educate yourself and secure your system before entering the dark web.
-This article will tell you exactly how to do this.
+This article will give you advice on safely accessing the dark web.